PHT-Medic/documentation/docs/user_guide/user_interface.md

       1. **Discovery**: A discovery train can be used to get to know about the availability of data at the targeted stations.
       2. **Analysis**: An analyse train should be created on base of the knowledge achieved during the discovery phase

-- which **proposal** you want to add to the train.
-You can only send one proposal at the time.
+- to which **proposal** the train is associated.
+Only one proposal can be selected.

 Click on **create** to continue.